isaid22/CPP-examples/AboutNodes/AboutNodes.md

 ## Nodes and tree as a data structure
-Nodes are fundamental unit of data elements in a tree data structure.
+Nodes are fundamental units in a tree data structure.
 A node consists of value and one or more pointers for pointing to another node.
 Below is an example of a node for binary tree.
 It is for binary tree because this node has maximum two pointers.

 ```